The Guide to Web Application Architecture

 • Server-side: the code that application runs on the server and uses to communicate with the hardware.

-Client-side of a web application is always written with JavaScript.
-This language is understood by browsers and allows executing fast front-end applications.
+The client side of a web application is almost always written with JavaScript.
+This language is understood by browsers and allows the execution of fast front-end applications.
 For the website server architecture, developers use general-purpose languages that are understood not only by browsers but also by other hardware.

 client vs server side